rebekkaa/starter-academic/content/home/community_service.md

 * Reviewer, Journal of Software: Evolution and Process

 ## Conference Organization
+* Posters and Tool Demo Co-Chair at RE'22
 * Publication Co-Chair at ICSA'22
 * Proceedings Chair at SEAMS'22
 * Publicity \& Social Media Chair at RE'21